 Anatomic Pathology Lecture Series

-This weekly lecture series occurs on Thursdays at 8 am in the Pathology Conference Room.
+This weekly lecture series occurs on Thursdays at 8 am in the Goldman Conference Room.
 It covers basic and advanced topics in all areas of surgical and autopsy diagnostics.
 To complement the lectures, some speakers will distribute slide sets for resident review during the prior week.